US President Donald Trump, right, with Qatar's Emir Sheikh Tamim, in Doha, in May. Reuters

 “If you're putting 'America first', it means that even some of your closest friends and partners can be expendable,” he told The National, referring to the Trump administration's emphasis on American interests in foreign policy.

-Mr Katulis said Mr Trump has shown that he “doesn't truly care” what Arab partners think, with this best exemplified in the issue of Palestine and the Gaza war.
-This, coupled with the Doha strike and Gulf leaders observing the issues the US is having domestically, might motivate GCC nations to “do certain things together that they weren't motivated to do before”, he said.
+Mr Katulis added Mr Trump has shown that he “doesn't truly care” what Arab partners think, with this best exemplified in the issue of Palestine and the Gaza war.
+This, coupled with the Doha strike and Gulf leaders observing the issues the US is having domestically, might motivate GCC nations to “do certain things together that they weren't motivated to do before”.

 Speaking to Qatar's Emir Sheikh Tamim after the attack, Mr Trump said “such a thing will not happen again”.